SKILL.md

 MANDATORY: Read the reference files BEFORE producing an Okyline schema:

-references/syntax-reference.md— complete syntax of constraintsreferences/internal-references.md— $defs and $refreferences/conditional-directives.md— if conditional logicreferences/expression-language.md— if $compute is necessaryreferences/virtual-fields.md— if $field (virtual fields) is necessary
+references/syntax-reference.md— complete syntax of constraintsreferences/internal-references.md—$defsand references (&Name)references/conditional-directives.md— if conditional logicreferences/expression-language.md— if $compute is necessaryreferences/virtual-fields.md— if $field (virtual fields) is necessaryreferences/external-imports.md— ONLY if$deps/$importare explicitly requested or already present in a loaded schema

 Never generate a schema based solely on this SKILL.md file.
 The examples here are a summary, not an exhaustive reference.